Blood pressure measurement

 Fig. 1: Schematic amplitude of the pulse curve from a photoplethysmogram (PPG) and its essential features for determining blood pressure.

-This is how cosine degrees measure: Complex data processing for blood pressure determination
+Complex data processing for blood pressure determination

 Advantages of PPG blood pressure measurement in the ear